China Mobile Becomes Nation’s Third-Largest Stock on 6G, AI Bets

 Holding Cash Will Be a Winning Strategy in 2023, Investors Say

-Brits Say Prince Harry Should Attend Coronation, But Meghan Markle and Prince Andrew Should Stay Away

-A 33% rally this year in the state-owned telecom service provider has pushed its market cap to 1.25 trillion yuan ($180 billion), beating China Construction Bank Corp.’s 1.16 trillion yuan.
+A 27% rally this year in the state-owned telecom service provider has pushed its market cap to around 1.22 trillion yuan ($176 billion), beating China Construction Bank Corp.’s 1.15 trillion yuan.
 Its value is still around half that of market leader Kweichow Moutai Co., and 20% below runner-up Industrial and Commercial Bank of China Ltd.

-Shares of China Mobile were little changed Tuesday on the mainland after hitting the highest since its Jan.
-2022 debut in the previous session.
-Its shares listed in Hong Kong extended gains into the sixth day.
+Shares of China Mobile retreated Tuesday after hitting the highest since the the stock’s Jan.
+2022 mainland debut in the previous session.

-Its peers China United Network Communications Ltd. and China Telecom Corp. continued to advance, taking their gains onshore for the year to 35% and 55%, respectively.
+Its peers China United Network Communications Ltd. and China Telecom Corp. also took a breather after reaching multi-year highs earlier this month, with their gains onshore for the year at 32% and 48%, respectively.

 Most Read from Bloomberg Businessweek